U.S. Route 1 in North Carolina: Southern Pines to Raleigh

+Raleigh to Virginia

 North of Raleigh, US 1 leaves the I-440 beltline to join Capital Boulevard and US 401, a major commercial thoroughfare through northeast Raleigh.
 US 401 leaves US 1 to follow Louisburg Road, and US 1 continues past the Triangle Town Center shopping mall and I-540.
 The section from I-440 to I-540 is mostly six lanes wide with a median though with numerous business entrances and cross streets.
 Upon reaching Wake Forest, the road becomes an expressway with partial limited access, including interchanges with NC 98 and NC 98 Bus.
 It then passes Youngsville as it enters Franklin County.
 There is an intersection with NC 96 and then, in Franklinton, an interchange with NC 56.
 Upon entering Vance County, US 1 passes through the small town of Kittrell and becomes a freeway bypass around the city of Henderson, with US 1 Bus. following a prior routing through Henderson itself.
 After an interchange with NC 39 and several local roads, the freeway merges with I-85, though US 1 leaves the freeway immediately before this and joins US 158 as a two-lane rural road, paralleling I-85.
 There is a second interchange with I-85 near Middleburg, before US 1 enters Warren County, and, in the town of Norlina, US 158 leaves US 1, while US 401 joins it for a second time.
 US 1 turns from the northeast to a more northerly route, passes through the community of Wise, and has a third interchange with I-85 where US 401 has its northern terminus.
 Shortly thereafter, US 1 crosses into Virginia near the Lake Gaston community of Palmer Springs.